sktime/sktime/.github/PULL_REQUEST_TEMPLATE.md

-#### PR checklist for new estimtors
+#### PR checklist for new estimators
 <!--
 This is only relevant if you contribute new algorithm or estimator (classifiers, regressors, forecasters, etc .).
 If so, please go through the checklist below.
+Otherwise please delete check list.
 -->

 - [ ] Does your contribution introduce a new dependency?
 If yes, which one?